willforde/script.module.codequick/docs/api/route.rst

         .. note::  If autosort is disabled and no sortmethods are given, then SORT_METHOD_UNSORTED will be set.

+    .. attribute:: category

+        Manualy specifiy the category for the current folder view.
+        Equivalent to setting ``xbmcplugin.setPluginCategory()``

+    .. attribute:: redirect_single_item
+        :annotation: = False

+        When this attribute is set to ``True`` and there is only one folder listitem available in the folder view, then that listitem will be automaticly called for you.

     .. attribute:: update_listing
         :annotation: = False